 Our faculty are accessible and active mentors who will encourage MA students to engage meaningfully in research.
 Graduates of our program will leave with training and skills that can be leveraged in both academic and non-academic settings.

 Highly qualified candidates may receive one year of funding in the form of graduate teaching assistantships that cover the cost of tuition and provide a monthly stipend.
 All incoming students are automatically considered for an assistantship; no separate form is necessary.
-Seed grants for graduate research are provided by the Anthropology Scholarship Endowment on a competitive basis, and Student Research Scholarships are available to support travel to conferences.
+Seed grants for graduate research are provided by the Anthropology Scholarship Endowment on a competitive basis, and Student Research Scholarships are available to support research and conference travel.

 A complete application consists of the following: